TEAMWORK MAKES THE DREAM WORK

 Occupational Therapists (OT): Interns regularly collaborate with the OT to identify their students’ unique sensory needs and identify ways to integrate OT into individual therapy to help students meet their therapeutic goals.
 Interns also co-facilitate OT groups that take place with students in the Autism Program at both CAE and NCA.

-Art Therapist: Interns collaborate with the Art Therapist to identify art strategies they can use in individual therapy to help students who respond more favorably to less verbal and more creatively expressive therapeutic strategies.
-At times, Interns will share students with the Art Therapist for individual therapy; and therefore, collaborate regarding direct co-treatment of a student.
+Art & Music Therapists: Interns collaborate with the Art & Music Therapists to identify expressive arts strategies they can use in individual therapy to help students who respond more favorably to less verbal and more creatively expressive therapeutic strategies.
+At times, Interns will share students with the Art & Music Therapists for individual therapy; and therefore, collaborate regarding direct co-treatment of a student.

 Certified Alcohol and Drug Counselor (CADC): CDS, South Campus, and CAE are programs that employ a full time CADC for their student population.
 Interns collaborate with the CADC regarding students they share on their caseloads, as well as to gain more knowledge about the impact of family substance use on a student and student functioning.